 • Minimize your debts: If your debt-to-income ratio is way out of whack, that could lower your odds of approval.
 Consider ways you could cut costs, whether that’s downsizing your home, moving in with a friend or family member in the meantime, or selling off a car that’s saddling you with monthly payments.

-• Consider adding a cosigner: In this situation, another option could be to ask a friend or family member with good credit and a steady income to serve as a cosigner.
+• Consider adding a cosigner: Another option could be to ask a friend or family member with good credit and a steady income to serve as a cosigner.
 Adding them to your application may make it likelier that a lender will view you favorably.
+(Cosigning can also help build your credit.)
 Just remember that if you fail to make timely payments on your loan, you could damage your cosigner’s credit and stick them with the payments — not to mention the harm it could do to your relationship.

-Borrowers interested in a personal loan might want to consider all the pros and cons before taking one on during unemployment.
-If a personal loan sounds like it might be the right solution, borrowers may want to do a little bit of preparation beforehand.
-It’s never a bad idea for a borrower to figure out exactly much they want to borrow in advance.
-But remember — borrowers should only borrow the amount they need.
+If you’re interested in personal loans for unemployment, you might want to consider all the pros and cons before taking one on.
+If a personal loan sounds like it might be the right solution, do a little bit of preparation beforehand.
+It’s never a bad idea to figure out exactly how much you want to borrow in advance.
+But remember — you should only borrow the amount you need.

-Taking a look at the affordability of monthly payments may also help a borrower determine how much to borrow.
-Additionally, borrowers may wish to pull up their financial documents and take a peek at their current credit score and overall financial health before applying for a personal loan.
+Taking a look at the affordability of monthly payments may also help you determine how much to borrow.
+Additionally, you may wish to pull up your financial documents and take a peek at your current credit score and overall financial health before applying for a personal loan.

-If a borrower is ready to apply, it’s important to look for one that meets their specific needs.
-For one, they’ll need to find a lender willing to work with unemployed borrowers, if that’s their current situation.
+If you’re ready to apply for a personal loan, it’s important to look for one that meets your specific needs and to find a lender willing to work with unemployed borrowers, if that’s your current situation.

 FAQ